Stimulation: Overview

 Stimulation, in general, refers to how organisms perceive incoming stimuli.
 As such it is part of the stimulus-response mechanism.
 Simple organisms broadly react in three ways to stimulation: too little stimulation causes them to stagnate, too much to die from stress or inability to adapt, and a medium amount causes them to adapt and grow as they overcome it.
 Similar categories or effects are noted with psychological stress with people.
 Thus, stimulation may be described as how external events provoke a response by an individual in the attempt to cope.

 Over-stimulation

-It is possible to become habituated to a particular degree of stimulation, and then find it uncomfortable to have a significant change from that level of the stimulus.
-Thus one can become used to intense stimuli or a fast-paced life and suffer withdrawal when they are removed.
-Stress and unhappiness may result an unaccustomed level of stimulation.
+It is possible to become habituated to a particular degree of stimulation, then find it uncomfortable to depart from that level of stimulation.
+This can be especially acute on social media platforms that use algorithms to maximize screen time.
+One can become used to intense stimuli or a fast-paced life and suffer withdrawal symptoms when they are removed.
+Stress, unhappiness, or anxiety may result from an unaccustomed level of stimulation.

-Ongoing, long-term stimulation can for some individuals prove harmful, and a more relaxed and less stimulated life may be beneficial despite possible initial discomfort or stress from the change.
-See also; sensory overload and burnout.
+Ongoing, long-term stimulation can prove harmful, and a more relaxed and less stimulated life may be beneficial despite possible initial discomfort or stress from the change.
+See also Sensory overload and Burnout.

-Individuals with neurological conditions like autism or intellectual disability may be prone to overstimulation and suffer sensory overload at levels of stimulus that others find unexceptional.

 Chiropractor James Wilson has hypothesized that long-term overstimulation can result eventually in a phenomenon called adrenal fatigue, but there is no evidence that such a condition exists.